 The focus of this type of engagement was the Red Line website.
-Information was disseminated on the website and can accessed by community members throughout the life of the Red Line project.
+Information was disseminated on the website and can be accessed by the public throughout the life of the Red Line project.
 The website hosts key background information, project documents, and updates on how to stay engaged on the project.
+The website is available in both English and Spanish.
 Examples of information on the website is provided here.